akongnwi02/corlang-core/ReadMe.md

 * Heroku logs `heroku logs -t -n 1000 -a corlapay`
 * Heroku config env `heroku config:get DATABASE_URL -a corlapay`
 * Add heroku app as a git remove `heroku git:remote -a corlapay`
+* Keep app in maintenance mode `heroku maintenance:on -a corlapay`

 ### HOW TO TRANSLATE DICTIONARY FILES